razielalon/Smart-Split/README.md

-# sample
+# smart calc
-its a first github proj for me
+its a page that will help you split the payments between people.